 - Enter the appropriate MAC Address into the MAC Address field.
 The format of the MAC Address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
 For example: 00-0A-EB-B0-00-0B. - 2.
 Give a simple description for the wireless station in the Description field.
 For example: Wireless station A. - 3.
 Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to save this entry.

 - 1. Click the Modify in the entry you want to modify.
-If you want to delete the entry, click the Delete.

 - 2. Modify the information.

 - 3. Click the Save button.